M.2 CAN FD adapter adds CAN Bus support to hosts with a spare M.2 Key-B socket

 We have previously written about mini PCIe CAN Bus adapter cards, like the Waveshare 2-CH CAN MiniPCIe and the CAN-PCIeMiniHS/402, both of which have isolated CAN Bus functionality.
 However, this is the first time we’ve encountered a CAN Bus adapter in the M.2 format.

 The firmware is based on the gs_usb protocol, which makes it computable with plug-and-play functionality with most modern Linux systems.
 Additionally, It supports features like one-shot transmission, FD mode (ISO 11898-1:2015), and bitrate switching, making it suitable for various CAN-based applications.
-However, it does not support loopback, listen-only, or triple-sampling modes, and certain features like FD Non-ISO mode, presumed ACK, transceiver delay compensation, and classic CAN length (8 DLC) are not available.
+However, it does not support loopback, listen-only, or triple-sampling modes, and certain features like FD Non-ISO mode, presumed ACK, and transceiver delay compensation are not available.
+It does support classic CAN length, but not cc-len8-dlc or len8_dlc which allows a DLC (data-length-code) of 9 to 15 bytes when the data payload in the frame is only 8 bytes.
 Firmware updates can be managed easily using the UMI command line tool or manually with utilities like dfu-util.
 More information about the software can be found in their GitHub repo.

 You get Split termination on the DB9 connectors to reduce noise and improve signal integrity.
 It can be enabled by soldering the “TERM” pad on the breakout board as shown on the right side above.